 - COVID-19 vaccine concerns

-If you have an appointment for your vaccine, you will need to bring the appointment information with you.
+When you go to your vaccine appointment, you will need to bring your appointment information.
 This will be on your mobile phone or in a letter.

-You will also need a photo ID that shows your date of birth.
-This can be your:
+You will also need to bring a photo ID with you.
+Your photo ID can be your:

 - Public Services Card

 If your photo ID does not have your date of birth on it, you should also bring a copy of your birth cert or another document that has your date of birth.

 If you are 16 or 17 and do not have a photo ID, you can bring your birth cert.

 COVID-19 vaccine booster

 A vaccine booster is used to give better protection to people who have already been fully vaccinated against COVID-19.
 You are considered fully vaccinated if you have had:

 Over time, our protection from vaccines can weaken, which is why a booster dose is given to boost that protection.
 Currently, you must wait for the following timeframes to have passed before you can get your booster: